ElLaithy7/FindMyDoctor/README.md

 A MERN stack app to connect patients and doctors.

+# Dependencies

+- Dependencies for the server are declared in server/package.json
+- Dependencies for the client are declared in client/package.json

 # To run the app

 - Install NodeJs from this link https://nodejs.org/en/